Get Ready for At-Home Learning

 3. Maintain a rhythm to your days.

-Just as you would if your child were going to school, get up and eat breakfast at the same time each day.
-Plan regular breaks during the time your child doesn't need to be online, and encourage him to be outside during those breaks, perhaps taking a short walk in the neighborhood (while practicing social distancing).
+Create a schedule, just as you would if your child were going to school each day.
+Get up and eat breakfast at the same time, and plan regular breaks during the time your child doesn't need to be online.
+Encourage him to get outside during those breaks, perhaps taking a short walk in the neighborhood (while practicing social distancing).
 Have him learn to prepare and clean up his own lunch.

-Set a time for school to be over, and help your child learn to clean up and put away his school materials.
+Set a time for school to be over, and help your child learn to clean up and put away her school materials.
 Use containers you already have for your child's distance learning essentials.
 Pens, pencils, markers, rulers, scissors, etc. can go into a shoebox.
 Binders and paper are cheap right now, but don't overbuy.
-One binder with dividers and paper may work for each child, as most of their work is going to be submitted online.
+Since most work is going to be submitted online, one binder with dividers and paper may be enough for each child.

 4. Remove distractions.